cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 The proper registration of the application callbacks in the local `IBCRouter`, is responsibility of the chain.
 While the registration of the client under the key channelId is part of the setup procedure.
 Without the execution of registration process, the packets cannot be processed by the application.

-- The `MAX_TIMEOUT_DELTA` is intendend as the max difference between currentTimestamp and timeoutTimestamp that can be given in input.
+- The `MAX_TIMEOUT_DELTA` is intendend as the max, absolute, difference between currentTimestamp and timeoutTimestamp that can be given in input to `sendPacket`.

 ```typescript
 const MAX_TIMEOUT_DELTA = Implementation specific  // We recommend MAX_TIMEOUT_DELTA = TDB